-Climate activists in Kenya fight to protect the slums — and call on the West to do more | CBC News
+A Nairobi slum vulnerable to flooding is engineering its own climate solutions and not waiting for the West | CBC News

 "When we send the messages that there's going to be rain, we emphasize clearing the drains so to avoid flooding to the houses," said Ondieki.
 The volunteers also remind parents to keep their children away from drains and the river.

-Kibera is one of the largest slums or informal settlements in Africa.
+Kibera is one of the largest slums, or informal settlements, in Africa.
 There are an estimated 250,000 people living in an area of just under three square kilometres.

 Ondieki says the rains coming through are both more frequent and more powerful.